FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-08 Principles of Defence (Gísli).md

 Platforms: [picoCTF](https://www.picoctf.org/), [TryHackMe](https://tryhackme.com/), [OverTheWire](https://overthewire.org/wargames/), [Hakkaraskóli GGFÍ](https://skoli.ggc.tf/), [HackTheBox](https://www.hackthebox.com/).

 ## [Bug Bounties](../Terminology/Defense%20&%20Control/Bug%20Bounty.md) 🐛💰
-A bug bounty program is a reward system where organizations pay security researchers to find and report vulnerabilities in their systems.
+A [Bug Bounty](../Terminology/Defense%20&%20Control/Bug%20Bounty.md) program is a reward system where organizations pay security researchers to find and report vulnerabilities in their systems.
 The “Gig Economy” of cybersecurity.

 How it works:
-1. Company launches a bug bounty program.
+1. Company launches a [Bug Bounty](../Terminology/Defense%20&%20Control/Bug%20Bounty.md) program.
 2. Researchers find and report bugs.
 3. Researched writes a report explaining the bug and how to reproduce it.
 4. Company validates the bug and pays a “bounty” (monetary reward) based on severity.